 "It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery," (Galatians 5:1 NIV (c)1984).

 If you would like to experience freedom from pornography, I recommend that you talk to your pastor or strong Christian friend.
-You can also visit Setting Captives Free online Bible course.
+Jesus can set you free!
+Jesus is the Bondage Breaker!

 You can live free from Pornography!